Operation Romeo (film)

 Operation Romeo is a 2022 Indian Hindi-language romantic thriller film directed by Shashant Shah.
-It is an official remake of 2019 Malayalam film Ishq.
+It is an official remake of the 2019 Malayalam film Ishq.
 This film is produced by Shital Bhatia and Neeraj Pandey under the banner of Friday Filmworks and Plan C Studios, the film stars Sidhant Gupta and Vedika Pinto.
 The supporting cast includes Sharad Kelkar, Bhumika Chawla and Kishor Kadam.